Active Learning a Convex Body in Low Dimensions: An instance-optimal approximation in two dimensions

-Given a direction $v$, a \emphi{directional climb} is a sequence of iterations, where in each iteration, the algorithm finds the extreme line perpendicular to $v$, that is tangent to the inner approximation $\inapx$.
-The algorithm then performs an iteration with this line, as described in \secref{round}.
+Given a direction $v$, a \emphi{directional climb} is a sequence of iterations, where in each iteration, the algorithm finds the extreme line $\ell$ perpendicular to $v$, that is tangent to the inner approximation $\inapx$.
+The algorithm then performs an iteration with $\ell$, as described in \secref{round}, which we now recall.
+Specifically, the algorithm computes the centerpoint $\query$ of all points in the halfspace bounded by $\ell$ that avoids $\body$.
+Depending on whether $\query \in \body$, we either perform $\ExpandOp{}(\query)$ or $\RemoveOp{}(\ell)$ (see \secref{operations}).
+We then classify points accordingly and recompute $\ell$ with the updated inner approximation $\inapx$.
 See \figref{directional:climb} for an illustration.
 The directional climb ends when the outer halfspace induced by this line contains no unclassified point.

-\begin{claim} A directional climb requires $O( \log n)$ oracle queries. \end{claim} \begin{proof} Consider the tangent to $\inapx$ in the direction of $v$.
+\begin{lemma} \lemlab{dir:climb} A directional climb requires $O( \log n)$ oracle queries. \end{lemma} \begin{proof} Consider the tangent to $\inapx$ in the direction of $v$.
 At each iteration, we claim the number of points in this halfplane is reduced by a factor of $1/3$.
 Indeed, if the query (i.e., centerpoint) is outside $\body$ then at least a third of these points got classified as being outside.
 Alternatively, the tangent halfplanes moves in the direction of $v$, since the query point is inside $\body$.
 But then the new halfspace contains at most $2/3$ fraction of the previous point set --- again, by the centerpoint property. \end{proof}